 Rumor has it that it’s the reason all fireplaces in the inn are adorned with cherubs, to remember the twins.
 Guests often hear children laughing and playing in the empty hallways.
 Others have reported that in rooms 201 and 203 someone has sat on their bed, leaving indentations and warmth.
 Such hauntings, however, are sparser than they are in other supernatural sites around Savannah, but guests love to visit the Kehoe House for the helpful staff, it’s beautiful interiors and prime location.

 From the time it opened in 1753, the Pirates’ House has been boarding and feeding countless sailors, merchants and, of course, pirates passing through Savannah.
 The folks at the Pirates’ House have moved on to landlubbers since then, serving up some of the best Southern cuisine in town to locals and tourists alike.
 Rumors of various hauntings surround the Pirates’ House.
-Staff tells stories of a storage space upstairs with a spirited dweller whose footsteps can be heard from the dining room below.
+Staff tells stories of a storage space upstairs, whose spirited dweller’s footsteps unnerve the diners in the room below.

 Built in 1820, 17Hundred90 was surrounded by tragedy from its beginning.
 Most of Savannah had been ravaged by a series of fires and the yellow fever epidemic was at its peak.
 The most famous story, however, is Anne Powell’s.
-Anne was a young woman who was seduced by a sailor and leapt from Room 204 to her death.
-She is said to take trinkets from guests.
+Anne was a young woman who was seduced by a sailor and leaped from Room 204 to her death.
+According to lore, she took trinkets from guests.
 She spreads women’s nightwear on the bed, as if someone was about to wear it.
-Sometimes, Anne is said to caress men’s cheek and look over them while they sleep.
+Tales exist of Anne caressing men’s cheeks and looking over them while they sleep.
 Her story is so popular that excited visitors request Room 204 months in advance in hopes of running into her.

 Other tales surround the 17Hundred90 Inn & Restaurant.
 There is the African American cook who plays eerie tricks on the women in the staff.
 Another is the merchant marine who helps staff in their day-to-day activities.
 He listens to music or frequents the garden room.